Keto Caramel Syrup

-Serriously, this is the BEST Sugar Free Caramel Syrup!
+Seriously, this is the BEST Sugar-Free Caramel Syrup!
 It is so easy to make at home.
-Rich and buttery, keto caramel using just 3 ingredients and only 1g net carbs per serving.
+Rich and buttery, make deliciously thick keto caramel using just 3 ingredients and with only 1g net carbs per serving.

-A homemade caramel syrup sugar free and perfect to use as a sauce for desserts, a syrup for shakes or a topping on desserts like our amazing New York Cheesecake, No Bake Keto Cheesecake or Protein Ice Cream.
+This sugar free sauce is perfect for breakfast pancakes or keto porridge, a syrup for protein shakes or a toppings for desserts like New York Cheesecake, No Bake Keto Cheesecake or Protein Ice Cream.

 Related Recipes: Salted Caramel Keto Ice Cream Bars / Keto Caramel Nut Chew Bar